ghowland/sireus/documentation/godoc.md

     QueryFastDuration                 Duration `json:"query_fast_duration"`                  // Duration QueryFastInterval is maintained after the last user interaction
     InteractiveSessionTimeout         Duration `json:"interactive_session_timeout"`          // Duration an InteractiveSession is kept until it is assumed finished, and can be purged
     InteractiveDurationMinutesDefault int      `json:"interactive_duration_minutes_default"` // How many minutes we default to starting the interactive query to.
 15 minutes is reasonable
+    PrometheusExportPort              int      `json:"prometheus_export_port"`               // Port used to listen for the Prometheus Exporter data we will put back into Prometheus.
+For the main application, and the demo, if it is enabled
+    EnableDemo                        bool     `json:"enable_demo"`                          // If true, the demo will be enabled and will export additional metrics to Prometheus to make learning Sireus easier.
+The demo shares the PrometheusExportPort for simplicity
     ReloadTemplatesAlways             bool     `json:"reload_templates_always"`              // For development, if true this will always reload Handlebars files.
-Only need to reestart the server to rebuild code.
+Only need to restart the server to rebuild code.
     LogTemplateParsing                bool     `json:"log_template_parsing"`                 // For web development debugging, if true this will print out all the templates that are parsed.
 It's not generally useful, but if you are having a problem with Handlebars template imports or related it can help
 }
 ```